 Want to know how to raise hard working kids?
-Kids who don’t give up easily, take pride in their work, and enjoy the learning process.
-Learn how to instill a work ethic in your child!
+The ones who don’t give up easily, take pride in their work, and enjoy the learning process.
+Learn how to instill dedication in your child!

 We hear about kids who dutifully check off their chores.
-They don’t give up at the first sign of struggle.
-They practice over and over until they feel competent.
+They don’t give up at the first sign of struggle and practice over and over until they feel competent.
 They even like learning.

 We can raise hard working kids by a simple change in how we speak to our children.
 Because if you’re like me, you may be making a crucial mistake you don’t even realize you’re doing.
 (I sure didn’t until I learned this secret.)

-You see, I thought the way to teach the benefits of hard work and excellence is to praise my kids and everything they do.
-From “Good job!” to “You’re so smart!”
-I figured this was the way to boost their self-esteem and encourage them to work hard.
+You see, I thought the way to teach dedication and striving for excellence is to praise my kids and everything they do.
+From “Good job!” to “You’re so smart,” I figured this was the way to boost their self-esteem and encourage them to work hard.

 Except I learned it doesn’t exactly work that way.
 Quite the opposite, in fact.